-No matter how you feel about backing-in your RV, you need to take things slow.
-Going slow will allow you to readjust if you need to.
-There’s often a delay from what your hands do on the steering wheel and how the trailer reacts.
-Going slow will let you account for that time.
+No matter how you feel about backing in your RV, you need to take things slow.
+Going slow will allow you to readjust before it’s too late.
+With longer trailers, there’s a delay between your steering adjustments and your trailer’s reaction.

-It can be hard to take things slow if there are a lot of other campers or people waiting to get into their own campsite, but don’t let people rush you.
-When you rush something like backing-in your camper into your campsite, you are far more likely to either get the unit in the right spot or damage it by colliding with something.
+Don’t let other people rush you!
+When you rush, you’re far more likely to either get the unit in the wrong spot or damage it by colliding with something.
 Slow and smooth is the way to go.

-Then you can turn the wheel and start backing into the camping space while keeping an eye on both your trailer and your spotter.
+From there, turn the wheel clockwise and back into your campsite while keeping an eye on your trailer and listening for your spotter’s instructions.

 This principle can be reversed if backing into a campsite that’s positioned over your right shoulder when you’re in the driver’s seat.